Rhubarb Crumble Ice Cream

 Now you have your three elements (vanilla ice cream base, rhubarb puree, crumble pieces), it’s time to put them together.

 First, I recommend chilling the container you’re going to store the Rhubarb Crumble Ice Cream in.
 One day, I will get around to buying one specifically for ice cream.
-In the meantime, I find a 2lb/900 g non-stick bread tin does fine.
-I put this in the freezer then churn the ice cream.
+In the meantime, I find a 2lb/900 g non-stick bread tin does fine, or any plastic food container.
+I put it in the freezer then churn the ice cream.

 Models of ice cream machine will differ, so be sure to follow your manufacturer’s instructions.
-For my simple model, I take the inner bowl out of the freezer where I put it the previous day and place it in the machine.
+For my model, I take the inner bowl out of the freezer and place it in the machine.
 Then before I start pouring in the ice cream base, I make sure the machine is running.
 This is important as, otherwise, it will immediately freeze to the bowl upon contact, forming a big frozen lump instead of softly churned ice cream.

 Unless you have a swanky machine, or like to eat your ice cream very soft, it should now go into the freezer to firm up.
-If, like me, you don’t have a lid for your container then you can put over a layer of cling film followed by a sheet of foil.
+If you don’t have a lid for your container then put over a layer of cling film followed by a sheet of foil.

 SERVING & STORING RHUBARB CRUMBLE ICE CREAM

 Depending on your preference, your ice cream maker, and the temperature of your freezer, it might take between 2 – 4 hours for soft serve to be ready and from 6 – 8 hours or overnight for a firmer ice cream.
 If you set yours firmly, then transfer the container to the fridge to soften for 30 – 60 minutes before serving.
-To eat while the rhubarb flavour is still bright and fresh, I recommend eating within 2 weeks.
+To eat while the rhubarb flavour is still bright and fresh, I recommend eating within 1 week, but it will still be good for at least 2 weeks.

 If you’re an ice cream fan who also likes the classic combination of tangy rhubarb and crunchy crumble all smothered in vanilla custard, I think you’ll love those flavours in my Rhubarb Crumble Ice Cream – whether you pile a bowl with scoops of it for a lightly creamy, tangy dessert, or enjoy in a crispy cone as a treat.